LPN to RN Bridge

 - ENG101 Writing I

-Students admitted to the NSG197 LPN-RN Bridge course, which covers Medical/Surgical Nursing I content, will be enrolled in NSG215 Pharmacology and NSG212 Behavioral Health Nursing for the same semester.
+Students admitted to the LPN-RN Bridge Program will take the nursing courses listed below during the Bridge semester.
 All courses must be passed with a grade of C or better to continue in the Nursing Program.

-LPNs who are admitted through this advanced placement status will take a total of 7 credit hours of nursing in 2nd Semester Nursing courses 197, 215, and 212 instead of the traditional 10 credit hours.
+LPNs/LVNs who are admitted through this advanced placement status will take a total of 7 credit hours of nursing in 2nd Semester Nursing courses 195 and 212 instead of the traditional 10 credit hours.

 To be eligible for the bridge course, an applicant must meet the below requirements:

-- Submit an application to Hopkinsville Community College to the Admissions All college admission requirements must be met.
+- College Application: Submit an application to Hopkinsville Community College if not already a KCTCS student.
+All college admission requirements must be met.

-- Submit other official college transcripts to the Office of the Registrar for The Registrar’s office has the final determination in what credits will transfer from other institutions.
+The Registrar’s office has the final determination in what credits will transfer from

-- Be in good academic standing with the College with at least a 0 GPA with a grade of C or higher in all math, science, and pre-requisite courses.
+- Academic Standing: Must be in good academic standing with the College with at least a 2.0 GPA with a grade of C or higher in all math, science, and pre-requisite courses within the nursing curriculum.